 Late Planting Period – LPP

-The late planting period begins after the final plant date, and it lasts for 25 days.
+The late planting period begins after the final plant date, and it lasts for 25 days, unless otherwise specified in the crop provisions (CP) or special provisions (SP).
 During this time, the guarantee (or amount insured) is reduced since the yield may be reduced due to the later plant date.

 Late Reporting Reduction – LRR

 The contract between insurance companies and the government states data is submitted by specific dates.
-If this data is transmitted after a deadline, a late reported reduction (LRR) can be applied, meaning the approved insurance provider (AIP) is penalized.
+If this data is transmitted after a deadline, a late reported reduction (LRR) penalty can be applied to the approved insurance provider (AIP).

 Level of Coverage